VantivLabs/RaspberryPi.Python/README.md

 # Unboxing

-Each team (limited to the first ten teams) that is interested in accepting the Raspberry Pi Vantiv challenge will receive this kit: http://www.canakit.com/raspberry-pi-starter-ultimate-kit.html.
+This repository leverages this kit: http://www.canakit.com/raspberry-pi-starter-ultimate-kit.html.

 Please see the corresponding entry in the C# repository for more:  https://github.com/VantivLabs/RaspberryPi.CSharp#unboxing-the-raspberry-pi